 “Pupils are polite, friendly and continue to behave very well in lessons and around the school site.
 They value their learning and play a full part in lessons.
 The pupils and sixth formers spoken to during the visit were keen to share how much they appreciate the support and help that their teachers give them.
 Although this is a large school, it does not feel like one”.
 (Ofsted, march 2016)

-Oriel High School has an effective and hard working Student Voice led by a dedicated Student Headship Team.
-This team of six students, including a head boy and head girl, are appointed following an application and interview process by the headteacher and they represent the students of the school both to the SLT of the school and in formal engagements outside of school.
+Oriel High School has an effective Student Voice led by a hard-working and dedicated Student Headship Team.
+This team of six students including a head boy and head girl and four deputies.
+They are appointed following an application and selection process by the outgoing Student Headship Team and the Headteacher.
+They represent the students of the school both internally and in formal engagements outside of school.

 Every mentor group elects two students to be the channel of communication between the student population as a whole and the Student Council.
 They meet in their Learning Community every half term in meetings led by their elected representatives, and a deputy head boy/girl.

 This system enables all students to have a clear voice in consultations about whole school issues initiated by the Student Headship Team.
 It also ensures that the lines of communication are a two way process; Mentor Group discussions can result in important issues being raised quickly with the Student Council and the Student Headship Team and, where appropriate, brought to the attention of the SLT of the School.